geniusrise/geniusrise/README.md

 ## 🚀 Getting Started

-To get started with `geniusrise-cli`, clone the repository and install the necessary dependencies.
+To get started with `geniusrise`, clone the repository and install the necessary dependencies.

 ## 🤝 Contributing

-We welcome contributions to the `geniusrise-cli` tool.
+We welcome contributions to the `geniusrise` tool.
 If you're interested in contributing, please take a look at our open issues and submit a pull request when you're ready.

 ## 📜 License

-Geniusrise-CLI is open-source software licensed under [LICENSE].
+geniusrise is open-source software licensed under [LICENSE].

 ## 📞 Contact